wired-brain/wired-espresso/CONTRIBUTING.md

 Hi!
 Thanks for your interest in contributing to this project!

+## Before Contributing

+Please review our open issues tagged [good first issue](https://github.com/kamranayub/pluralsight-contributing-to-open-source/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) or [help wanted](https://github.com/kamranayub/pluralsight-contributing-to-open-source/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22).
+We also expect you to follow and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Getting Started

 To ensure the best experience getting the project going on your local machine, you'll need: